Speech Contests FAQ

 The format selected by the DEC and communicated to World Headquarters is the only format in which contests may be held at the Area, Division, and District levels.
 Hybrid contests, in which some participants are in person and others are online during the contest, are not an option.

-In-person contests must not be broadcast, as this is considered hybrid.
-Contests that are conducted with all contestants and officials online can be broadcast for the general audience (in-person, online, or hybrid) at a later date.
+Contests that are conducted with all contestants and officials online can be broadcast for the general audience (in-person, online, or hybrid).

 What are the guidelines for Districts conducting online speech contests?Back to Top

 Online speech contests must be conducted with each contestant participating from physically-distant locations, using equipment that each contestant obtains themselves.
 All contestants and contest officials must be present in real time for a live, online contest.
-The contest may be recorded and then shared with general audience members at a later date.
+The contest may be broadcast live or recorded and then shared with general audience members.

 Can my District change our selected contest format?Back to Top